Post-hoc Reward Calibration: A Case Study on Length Bias: Experiments

 \subsection{Length Calibrated Rewards on RewardBench}

-\paragraph{Setting and Metrics} We first validate our proposed calibration algorithms using the RewardBench dataset.
-Each data point in RewardBench comprises one prompt $q$ and two LLMs-generated responses $y_w$ and $y_l$.
+\paragraph{Setting and Metrics} Each data point in RewardBench comprises one prompt $q$ and two LLMs-generated responses $y_w$ and $y_l$.
 The final score is calculated as the averaged accuracy of reward models in identifying $y_w$ over four subsets: Chat, Chat Hard, Safety, and Reasoning.
 We mainly investigate \textbf{33} BT-based RMs whose rewarding scores are officially available\footnote{\url{https://huggingface.co/datasets/allenai/reward-bench-results}} and whose accuracy is above 50\% (random guess) from the RewardBench Leaderboard as of Aug.
 2024.

 \paragraph{Results} The overall results for different calibration methods are illustrated in Fig.~\ref{fig:rb_performance_output_len_char}.
 The line chart on the left showcases the calibrated performance (y-axis) w.r.t original performance (x-axis) of different calibration algorithms for different RMs.
 The scatter plot on the right highlights the performance gains for different calibration methods.
 Our empirical findings include: (1)~The simple coarse-grained \texttt{Length Penalty} method already leads to a notable improvement (orange line v. blue line), to some extent indicating the prevalence and significance of the RM's length bias.
 (2)~The reward calibration techniques we introduce yield improvements for nearly all RMs.
 Among these techniques, the \texttt{RC-LWR-Penalty} achieves a 3.11 performance gain averaged over all 33 models.
 Though it could lead to performance degradation (5 models for \texttt{RC-LWR} and 4 models for \texttt{RC-LWR-Penalty}), the degradation is very slight and the worst case is only about -1 point for \texttt{RC-LWR} and \texttt{RC-LWR-Penalty}.
 (3) More importantly, besides improving reward models with moderate performance, the proposed calibration method could also boost the performance of strong reward models.
 For example, after \texttt{RC-LWR-Penalty} calibration, nine reward models surpass the accuracy of \texttt{GPT4-Turbo}, and the best calibrated model even approaches the latest state-of-the-art (SOTA) LLM-as-Judge models.
 We also calibrate DPO-based reward models with our proposed method and report results in the Appendix~\ref{app:rb_dpo}.